KitronikLtd/pxt-kitronik-lab-bit/Tutorial_C_Colour_a_rainbow.md

 ### Step 2
 Still adding blocks into the ``||basic:on start||`` bracket, let's set the first LED to Red.
 This can be done by adding the ``||kitronik_lab_bit.set ZIP LED to||`` block to the bottom of the bracket.
-From the colour icon at the end of the block, click on this to pull up the colour pallet for the LED.
+From the colour icon at the end of the block, click on this to pull up the colour palette for the LED.
 Then click on the required colour.
 **NOTE:** You may notice that the block has a 0 instead of a 1.
 In the coding world, 0 is always the first number to use.
 So for the 7 LEDs, they will be addressed 0 to 6.
 #### ~ tutorialhint
 ```blocks